zkrising/Tachi/docs/docs/contributing/components/seeds.md

 The scripts are written in either TypeScript or JavaScript.

-## Dependencies

-Installation of dependencies for this part of the codebase should be already handled, if you ran the `bootstrap.sh` script.

 ## How do I know what a song is meant to look like?

 These are called schemas (or interfaces) and you can find them in two places: